The Kungsleden: A guide to the trek

 Alpine Exploratory offers the following holidays based on our Kungsleden research:

-The lie of the landThe Kungsleden is the month-long trail from Abikso in the North – on the train like from Stockholm to the Norwegian coast at Narvik – heading South through substantial wilderness to Hemavan in the, well, still very far North of Sweden!
-It’s 440km.
+The lie of the landThe Kungsleden is the month-long trail from Abikso in the North, on the train line from Stockholm to the Norwegian coast at Narvik, heading South through substantial wilderness to Hemavan in the, well, still very far North of Sweden!
+It’s 440km long.
 Our week starts in Abisko, following the main trail then turning off East at the Singi hut, to reach a roadhead at Nikkaluokta and thus jump off after 6 or 7 stages.
 There are about 4.5 days on the main trail and then 1.5 days on this side trail via the big and fully catered Kebnekaise hut, on our 6-stage trip.
-It’s a taste of the wilds of Northern Sweden and relatively straightforward way to enjoy the Kungsleden, without settling in for a month and needing considerations of camping, as occur where huts thin out further South!
+It’s a taste of the wilds of Northern Sweden and a relatively straightforward way to enjoy the Kungsleden, without settling in for a month and needing considerations of camping, as occur where huts thin out further South!
+This Northern week with the exit to Kiruna is much the most popular week of the trail.

 The STF, the Svenska Turistföreningen, is the Swedish trekking and travel association.
 Like the DNT in Norway, it’s the body that is responsible for Sweden's national parks, the network of 350 huts and hostels, and promoting outdoor life and the preservation of the Swedish natural world.
-We are delighted that our trekkers become bona fide STF members like so many Swedish trekkers.
+Our Kungsleden hikers become bona fide STF members, like so many Swedish trekkers.
+Card-carrying!
+(Photo: The STF carpet at Abisko.)

 The STF's website

-Is it for me?The Kungsleden will be a challenge in distance terms more so than in terrain.
+Is it for me?The Kungsleden will be a challenge in distance terms, more so than in terrain.
 Still, we note that the path underfoot is not all the boardwalk (planks laid end-on) that stretches into the distance, as per the typical Kungleden photo.
-The path can be quite rocky and progress can be quite rocky and progress can be limited by this in terms of daily mileage.
+The path can be quite rocky and progress can be limited by this in terms of daily mileage.

 In a day we might walk 16km or more, and it will take a ‘medium’ amount of time with chance to rest and explore the area at the next hut; we do not see our Kungsleden week as one of particularly long days, just those that fit the spacing of huts.